Table of Contents

 To simplify comorbidity is a chronic brain disorder which explains blatantly why this is possible.
 In further explanation when someone suffers from an addiction, their brain is permanently rewired by the drugs or alcohol they are abusing.
 In effect it causes the brain to operate differently prior to substance abuse.

 Thinking of it just like diabetes or heart disease, individuals suffering from addiction must live and manage this condition for the rest of their life.
 Which is difficult, but possible with the right support, treatment, and commitment.
 Though, it’s not as simplistic as stopping the drug use or alcohol itself.
-Unfortunately, for many stopping, which we call detoxing, can become simply impossible.
+Unfortunately, which we call a medical detox, can become simply impossible alone.
 That step alone for some is sadly unobtainable.

 Depression, anxiety, schizophrenia, and bipolar disorder, are impacted, being it’s the same part of the brain where changes take place due to drug and alcohol abuse which makes changes in the brain.
 These changes are what create a high rate of comorbidity mental illnesses and addictions, which shouldn’t be surprising.
 If anything the comorbidity should if anything be expected.
 Nevertheless, the link is still complex, some mental health issues do increase the risk factors for substance abuse.
 With that in consideration, some people with mental illnesses will abuse substances to cope with their suffrage and pain stemming from their mental health issues.